Robert Goodland (1939-2013), co-founder of Chomping Climate Change

 The first ever Robert Goodland Memorial Lecture took place on Friday, 18 April 2014 at the World Bank, with keynote speaker Rajendra Pachauri, Chair of the U.N.
 Intergovernmental Panel on Climate Change.
 To see Part 1 on YouTube click here; Part 2 here; Part 3 here; and part 4 here.
 For more details contact email@example.com

 An earlier memorial event to celebrate the life of Robert Goodland took place on 27 February 2014 at The George Washington University in Washington, D.C. with keynote speaker Achim Steiner, Executive Director of the U.N.
 Environment Programme (UNEP).
 Videotape of the event is posted on YouTube.
-A press release (which cites this website) is on UNEP’s website.
+A press release (which cites this website) was publicized by UNEP’s Twitter account.

 Biography of Robert Goodland